 From worldwide problems like climate change to where your next mortgage payment is coming from, Sack suggested the solutions will never be far with a little effort.

 “Take a step back, call on your resources and figure it out,” said Sack, who worked as a finance industry executive for more than 25 years.
 “You’re smart.
 It’s a gift.
 Use it.”

-The first female president of the Oswego Student Association as an undergraduate, Sack spent her career as a leader at such financial mainstays as Smith Barney, Wachovia Securities and most recently Bank of America.
-Prior to the convocation, she spoke to a finance class prior to speaking at the convocation as part of the Oswego Alumni Association's Alumni-in-Residence program.
+The first female president of the Oswego Student Association as an undergraduate, Sack spent her career in as a leader at such financial mainstays as Smith Barney, Wachovia Securities and most recently Bank of America.
+She spoke to a finance class prior to speaking at the convocation as part of the Oswego Alumni Association Alumni-in-Residence program.